 Budget Maldives: Where to stay in the Maldives?

 Local islands that welcome tourism have a range of budget guesthouses and it completely depends on how developed the island is for tourism.
 Some islands may only offer rooms for rent, while others have hotels and guesthouses.
-I usually compare prices on booking.com and/or consider contacting the guesthouse.
+I usually compare prices on Agoda, booking.com and/or consider contacting the guesthouse.
+Recently I found that booking on an external website like Agoda was cheaper than the price quoted directly from the hotel.
 Calling hotels is usually more effective than emailing in my experience.